Bruna Rangel Lima Channels ‘Bad Bunny’ Vibes In White Mesh Lingerie & Rabbit Ears

 Bruna Rangel Lima channeled her inner “bad bunny” in a steamy Instagram share on Tuesday.
-The model posted a photo of herself posing in bed and rocking an incredibly tiny white mesh lingerie set complete with rabbit ears.
-Her tight-fitting ensemble left almost nothing to the imagination and certainly grabbed fans’ attention.
+She posted a photo of herself posing in bed and rocking an incredibly tiny white mesh lingerie set complete with rabbit ears.
+Her tight-fitting ensemble certainly grabbed fans’ attention.

-Bruna’s look included a mesh demi-cut bra with a lace overlay and a solid white ribbon trim.
-Her ample cleavage spilled out of the low-cut neckline, and even more skin was on show via cut-outs in the lace.
+The model’s look included a mesh demi-cut bra with a lace overlay and a solid white ribbon trim.
+Her ample cleavage was visible thanks to the low-cut neckline, and more skin was on display via cut-outs in the lace.
 The bra appeared to be loosely tied together in the front.

-Bruna’s toned tummy was on show between the bra and a mid-waisted pair of mesh undies with a small lace detail in the front.
+Bruna’s toned tummy was on show between the bra and a mid-waisted pair of mesh undies with small lace details in the front.
 The waistband rested just below her belly button and hugged her hourglass figure.
-Meanwhile, the sides had high cuts that showed off her shapely legs.
+Meanwhile, the sides had high cuts that let her show off her shapely legs.

 Bruna added a few accessories to her look, including a ring and gold bracelets.
 She wore a matching rabbit ear headband in her luscious and wavy brunette locks.